 Daniels – Swarovski Crystal World

 After the bling of the Swarovski Crystal World you there is an equally impressive on site café/restaurant – Daniels.
 The white curved pavilion with floor-to-ceiling windows offers views of the surrounding gardens.

-The restaurant serves international and regional cuisine and prides itself on using only seasonal produce.
+The restaurant serves international and Austrian cuisine and prides itself on using only seasonal produce.
 The stand out dishes we tried was a delightful looking ricotta ravioli topped with sun-dried and fresh tomatoes.